Multiple contributors help Rangers top Tigers 6-2

 Down 2-0 after Upton's two-run homer, Texas answered with two runs in its half of the first inning.

-DeShields' safety squeeze brought home Odor in the second inning to give Texas a one-run lead, which they increased with a run each in the third and fourth innings.

-Gallo ended an 0-for-11 stretch with a solo home run to center, his eighth home run in his last 11 games, in the third.
+Gallo ended an 0-for-11 stretch with a solo home run to center, his eighth home run in his past 11 games, in the third.

 Odor scored his second run of the game in the fourth, coming home on Robinson's base hit.